sigasi/sigasi_insights/manual/linting.md

 Although VHDL is not case sensitive, it is recommend to always use the same capitalization when referring to the same declaration.
 Since version 2.30, Sigasi warns when the capitalization of a reference differs from the capitalization of the declaration.
 Because external libraries can have different code styles, this linting only checks references in the same library as its declaration.

-Since Sigasi 2.31 this can easily be fixed with a quickfix.
+Since [/releasenotes/sigasi-2.31] this can easily be fixed with a quickfix.

 ![](images/captalization_references.png)